thinkorswim age requirement

-You must be at least 18 years old to open a Thinkorswim (Charles Schwab trading account) in the U.S. on your own (without a custodian).
-If you are under 18, you can still open an account, but you will need help from a guardian.
-Keep reading for more information.
+You must be at least 18 years old to open a thinkorswim (Charles Schwab trading account) in the United States on your own (without a custodian).
+If you are under 18, you can still open an account, but a parent or guardian will need to be involved.
+Continue reading for more details.

 Age of Majority

-The age of majority is when you are legally considered an adult by the government.
-This is usually 18 in most U.S. states, though some places have different ages for certain activities.
-To open a standard taxable brokerage account, you need to be 18.
+The age of majority is the age at which a person is legally recognized as an adult.
+In most U.S. states, this is 18, although some states may set different ages for certain legal matters.
+To open a standard taxable brokerage account, you generally must be 18 years old.

 Custodial Accounts

-There are two types of custodial accounts in the United States: the Uniform Transfers to Minors Act (UTMA) account and the Uniform Gifts to Minors Act (UGMA) account.
-Both are very similar and offer the same tax benefits.
-The UTMA account is newer and can hold real estate, while the UGMA can only hold securities.
-Most states use the UTMA, though some still use the UGMA.
+There are two main types of custodial accounts in the United States: the Uniform Transfers to Minors Act (UTMA) account and the Uniform Gifts to Minors Act (UGMA) account.
+Both function similarly and provide comparable tax treatment.
+The UTMA account is more modern and can include assets like real estate, while the UGMA account is limited to securities.
+Most states follow UTMA rules, although a few still operate under UGMA.

-To open a custodial account, you need two people: a custodian (the adult managing the account) and a minor under the age of majority.
-This is how minors can have brokerage accounts.
+Opening a custodial account requires two parties: a custodian (an adult who manages the account) and a minor who is below the age of majority.
+This setup allows minors to have investment accounts.

-The custodian does not have to be the one adding money to the account.
-The grantor does that, and there can be a few grantors.
-The custodian can also be a grantor.
+The custodian is not required to be the person contributing funds.
+That role belongs to the grantor, and there can be multiple grantors.
+In some cases, the custodian can also act as a grantor.

-In all these cases, the money in the account belongs to the minor, whose name and birthday are on the account.
-When the minor reaches the age of majority, all the money in the account belongs to them, and the custodian no longer controls it.
+In every case, the assets in the account legally belong to the minor, whose name and date of birth are listed on the account.
+Once the minor reaches the age of majority, full control of the account transfers to them, and the custodian no longer has authority.

 how old do you have to be to open a thinkorswim account